jon7119/batteryMqtt/README.md

   - **Default**: `60` seconds.

 - **`APP_CODE`** (mandatory):
-  - **Description**: The application code used as part of the authentication process to fetch the token.
+  - **Description**: The application code used as part of the authentication process to fetch the token.(Battery ASGOFT or Storcube)
   - **Default**: `ASGOFT`.

 - **`LOGIN_NAME`** (mandatory):